A relationship between the Kauffman bracket skein algebras and Roger-Yang skein algebras of some small surfaces: Introduction

 The existence of a surjection $\mathcal S^{RY}(\san)\to \mathcal S(\sto)$ led us to ask to what extent can we pull back results for the closed torus to the twice-punctured annulus.
 We were able to do so for two key pieces of algebraic information about $\mathcal S^{RY}(\san)$: its representations and its structural constants.

-In Section \ref{sec:reps}, we characterize the representation theory of $\mathcal S^{RY}(\san)$ by adapting techniques for the closed torus from \cite{TakenovReps}.
-In particular, we show that when $N$ is a primitive root of unity with $N$ odd, then the central character of an irreducible, finite dimensional representation can be described by a complex 5-tuple, which we refer to as its classical shadow data.
-We show that if the 5-tuples satisfy certain polynomial conditions then the corresponding representations of $\mathcal S^{RY}(\san)$ are uniquely determined by their classical shadow data.
+In Section \ref{sec:reps}, we study the representation theory of $\mathcal S^{RY}(\san)$ following the work of \cite{FKBLUnicity, TakenovReps, HavlicekPosta} for the closed torus and $U_q(so_3)$.
+We first show that, like the usual Kauffman bracket skein algebra, $\mathcal S^{RY}(\san)$ is almost Azumaya, which implies that almost every irreducible, finite-dimensional representation of $\mathcal S^{RY}(\san)$ is determined by its central character.
+When $A$ is a primitive $2N$ root of unity with $N$ odd, the central character can be described by a complex 5-tuple, which we refer to as its classical shadow data.
+We provide polynomial conditions under which the classical shadow data uniquely determines a representation.
+We also provide explicit computations of the representations, which are all $N$-dimensional.

 In Section \ref{sec:pos}, we give evidence of the positivity of structural constants for the bracelet basis for $\mathcal S^{RY}(\san)$, as conjectured for the usual Kauffman bracket skein algebra by Thurston in \cite{ThurstonPositive} and then extended to a specialized Roger-Yang skein algebra for surfaces with interior punctures by Karuo in \cite{KaruoPositive}.
 The version of the positivity conjecture for skein algebras for surfaces without interior punctures was proven by \cite{MandelQinPositive} by applying a positivity result for cluster algebras \cite{GHKPositive}.
 Other approaches have appealed to curve-counting methods related to Gromov-Witten theory \cite{BousseauPositive}.
 Here, our method for the case with interior punctures is more elementary and based on skein theory, as in \cite{LePositive, TTYPositive, Rhea4puncsphere}.
 By Frohman-Gelca's Product-to-Sum formula for the closed torus \cite{FrohmanGelca} and the method of \cite{SikiFast}, we deduce the structural constants for infinitely many basis curves of $\mathcal S^{RY}(\san)$.
 While we were unable to prove it in general, our results provide strong computational evidence for Karuo's positivity conjecture for $\mathcal S^{RY}(\san)$.